workdojos/Dojos-Fresh-Hugo-Theme/content/admins/branding.md

 ---
 <figure>
     <img src='/uploads/admins/admins (2).jpg' alt='Dojo' style="width: 100%;height: 700px;padding: 8px; box-shadow: 0 3px 5px rgba(0,0,0,.6);border-radius: 25px;overflow: hidden;border: none;" align="middle";/>
-    <figcaption>A day in the life.
+    <figcaption>A day in the life branding whatever it is you do.
 Enjoy AI-generated content using OpenAI's latest:  ChatGPT.
 The future of search?</figcaption>
 </figure>
 To start, I would recommend creating a consistent brand identity across all platforms.
 This includes using the same profile picture, bio, and hashtags on each platform.
 This will help followers easily recognize and connect with your brand.